Darepink/Expense-tracker-project/README.md

 Team members: Darren and Danny
 Team Roles:

-Darren - Coder and manager of the Repository and Github
+Darren - Coder and manager of the Repository and Github - added the add expenses and view expenses

 Danny - Person adding the total calculations and filtering or deleting expenses.